 Swelling can delay wound healing and cause the wound to break down.
-Swelling can be due to over activity and not keeping your foot elevated and this can also increase the risk of infection.
-Place your operated leg on two pillows or a bean bag so that it is above the level of your hip when you are lying down.
-The use of ice packs (or frozen peas, beans etc.) can be a very effective way of reducing swelling.
+Swelling can be due to over-activity and not keeping your foot elevated and this can also increase the risk of infection.
+Place your operated leg on two pillows or a bean bag so that your foot is above the level of your hip when you are lying down.
+The use of ice packs (or frozen peas, beans etc.) can be a very effective way to reduce swelling.
 Place the ice pack in a towel over the ankle or foot for 20 minutes 3-4 times per day.

 While you are resting it is important that you do passive gentle movement exercises.
-This is to encourage your blood flow, muscle strengthening and prevention of joint stiffness.
-The exercise information given to you by your surgeon or the physiotherapist is designed to help you with your rehabilitation and to gain the best results after surgery.
+This is to encourage your blood flow to your foot, strengthen muscles and prevent joint stiffness.
+The exercise information given to you by your surgeon or the physiotherapist is designed to help with your rehabilitation and to gain the best results after surgery.
 Continue with your exercises once you are home and up until your post-operative appointment.

 Keep your bandages/cast clean and dry.
 Leave in tact until your post-operative appointment.

 When showering/bathing, wrap the dressings or cast in a plastic kitchen or garbage bag and seal the top of the bag above your dressings with tape.

 If after reading and following the post-operative instructions you are experiencing any of the following problems please call the rooms:

 Unusual discharge from your wound or dressings or an odour from your dressings.

 You may have a fever or feel generally unwell.